-It's been an interesting six months working with Founders and CEOs on their strategic hires in a post covid world.
-In fact, here are a few 2021 hiring insights we've already shared about the state of the market and what we've been dealing with.
+It's been interesting working with Founders and CEOs on their strategic hires lately.
+In fact, here are a few hiring insights we've already shared about the state of the market and what we've been dealing with.

 Along the journey of most searches, the hire becomes obvious, standing out from the rest of the candidates interviewed.
-However, over these last six months, a number of our clients have been in the enviable situation of struggling to choose between two amazing candidates.
+However, over the last few months, a number of our clients have been in the enviable situation of struggling to choose between two amazing candidates.

 If you find yourself getting close to the end of the selection process and are struggling between two excellent candidates, here are some practical steps to help you pick the right hire:

 Be Transparent with your Search Partner

 If you have engaged a third-party search partner to lead the recruitment efforts, you will benefit from their insights about your two finalists.
 They should know more about the candidates’ histories and which one is most likely to accept your offer and why.

 The concern when extending an offer to a candidate, who is not ready to commit, is that you risk losing the backup while you wait for this candidate to maybe decide they want to join.

 A search partner, on the other hand, will have insight into the minds of both the candidates allowing them to better manage the messaging and timelines to ensure an optimal outcome.